HEALTH DATA 2030

 Where are we at?

-The project was launched in autumn 2020 and will finish at the end of 2023.
+The project was launched in autumn 2020 and finish in October 2023.

 In the early phase of the project, we published a series of working papers in order to clarify the situation in this field.
 These working papers covered issues such as the opportunities offered by data-driven ecosystems, digital therapies, new ways of conducting medical trials and the measures required for growth and competitiveness in the health sector.
 A vision, 10 recommendations and a governance model were developed to speed up growth of the entire health sector.
 The publications provide resources for healthcare decision-makers, implementors and developers.
 The working papers are available mainly in Finnish including a summary in English.